visika/tesi-magistrale/thesis.typ

 ])
 ]

+The notions exposed above are a sufficient introduction to understand the basic functioning of the MACE calculator, described in detail in @sec:mace, that was used for the work in this thesis, the results of which are available in the next chapters, @sec:results-1 and @sec:results-2.

-= Results I: model assessment
+= Results I: model assessment <sec:results-1>

 In this chapter we test the MACE calculators on small, known systems, about which literature is abundant and a direct comparison of results is possible.